-3) Hours made available to an employee whether worked or not worked will be charged to the employee.

-- 4) An employee entering or returning to a reasonable distribution group will be assigned the highest accumulated available hours of that group. - 5) Hours for each reasonable distribution group shall be reduced to zero at the end of each calendar year. - 6) Reasonable distribution groups are defined as classification by department, by shift. - 7) Overtime hours and premium overtime hours shall be maintained as stated in Article VIII, Section 1 (b) (1). - 8) In accordance with Art.
+- 3) Hours made available to an employee whether worked or not worked will be charged to the employee. - 4) An employee entering or returning to a reasonable distribution group will be assigned the highest accumulated available hours of that group. - Daily overtime for both 8 and 12 hour employees, and Sunday for 8 hour employees will be maintained separately and will be reduced to zero at the start of the calendar year.
+Holiday hours for 8 and 12 hour employees will be maintained and will not be reduced for the term of the agreement. - 6) Reasonable distribution groups are defined as classification by department, by shift. - 7) In accordance with Art.
 VIII, Sec.
 1 (b)(3), when expected overtime is available the overtime opportunity will first be offered to the off-shift, within classification, working the same hours (days to days or nights to nights). - B. In accordance with our agreement reached at the negotiations, the following shall be the 5-Day Operations and 7-Day Operations Holiday Schedule consecutively for the duration of this Agreement.